gambiTarun/gambiTarun/README.md

 - "I think, therefore I am." – René Descartes
 - "The only true wisdom is in knowing you know nothing." – Socrates

 My curiosity extends to the cosmos, where I am fascinated by deep space and the origins of the universe.
-I am driven by the quest to understand what lies beyond our planet and the secrets held within our minds.
+I am driven by the quest to understand what lies outside our vision, secrets beyond the observable universe, and the secrets held within our minds.

 ## 📊 GitHub Stats